-Session border controller vendors nowadays continuously try to add new features to make this solution more robust and effective.
-So, lets discuss in detail, what is a session border controller and how this solution works for communication providers as well as for enterprises.
+Session border controller vendors nowadays constantly try to add new features to make this solution more robust and effective.
+Therefore, let us discuss in detail, what a session border controller is and how this solution works for communication providers as well as for enterprises.

 What is a Session Border Controller?

-By the word “session” it means a communication that take place between the caller and the receiver.
-There are call media streams in the calls which works to carry the audio and video elements of the call along with other data.
-Session border controller works to manage the data flows of the sessions.
+“Session” in SBC means communication that takes place between the caller and the receiver.
+There are media streams in the calls which works to carry the audio and video elements of the call along with other data.
+A Session border controller works to manage the data flows of all the sessions.

 Types of Session Border Controller

-Software: a virtual SBC software running on your server.
+- Software: A virtual Session Border Controller software running on your server.

-Cloud: a cloud-based SBC VoIP solutions for your business.
+- Cloud: A cloud-based Session Border Controller VoIP solutions for your business.

-An SBC literally is a wall or a point of demarcation between your enterprise network & the service providers network (the internet).
-It secures and controls an SIP network by admitting (or not admitting) & directing communications between the internal & external world, such as a VoIP call between two phones or a video collaboration between multiple devices.
+An SBC is a wall or a point of demarcation between your enterprise network and the service providers network (the internet).
+It secures and controls a SIP network by admitting (or not admitting) and directing communications between the internal and external world, such as a VoIP call between two phones or a video collaboration between multiple devices.

 SBCs deployed at the network perimeter (or border as the name suggests).
 So that they can control and secure real-time communication sessions for both enterprises and service providers.

 Early models of Session Border Controllers were used to protect and control the networks of VoIP service providers, but today it’s used to regulate all kinds of real-time communications in modern businesses.
 That includes phone calls, instant messaging, video and audio collaboration and also desktop sharing.
 Today enterprise Session Border Controllers are also quite popular to provide a robust secure environment.